The Rugh Design Color Wheel

 Rainwashed pretty much lives up to its name as a soothing and soft blue-green color.
 It is very similar to Sea Salt, but has less gray to it and is thus more vibrant.
 Keep reading for my fav places to use this spa-worthy color!

-Okay, now that you have a basis for Rainwashed, check out my Pinterest gallery for some inspiration.
+Now that you have a basis for Rainwashed and my color schemes, check out my Pinterest gallery for some inspiration.
 See below and let me know which one you like the most.
 If you have your own pictures, send them to me and I will post them!
-Also, check the Rainwashed color scheme page for my hand picked color schemes!

 Well, the obvious place to use Rainwashed for the spa-like quality it possess is the bathroom.
 And, man does it not disappoint!
 Rainwashed looks especially bright and clean with white tile and/or white trim.
 Throw in a white clawfoot tub and slip away to paradise in your Rainwashed colored bathroom!